mhinsch/LPMCalib/README.md

   - /agents/*       : Examples of agents
   - SocialABMs.jl   : Basic concept of an elementary ABM
   - /abms/*         : Examples of abms
-  - MainDummy.jl    : An example of a dummy simulation
-  - MainLPM.jl      : Initial (empty) translation of LPM
   - SocialSimulations.jl
                     : the main functionalities of execcuting an ABM
   - /simulations    : simulation functions for simulation examples